James-R-Thomas/Basic-Old-School-Fantasy/Vault/Magic/Rules of Magic/Magical Research.md

 # Magical Research

-Many spell-casting character classes can also perform research into new spells, magic items, and other magical effects, as noted in the class description.
+Many spell-casting [[Character Classes]] can also perform research into new [[Spells]], magic items, and other magical effects, as noted in the class description.
 This requires time, monetary outlay, and sometimes rare and unusual ingredients.

 ## Chance of Failure